 Dhamija began her career at the All India Handicrafts Board in 1954.
 During this time, she travelled extensively with Kamaladevi Chattopadhyay and met artisans across the country as the Board worked to formulate a policy for the revival of the handicrafts and handloom sectors in India.
 She later went on to write a biography of Chattopadhyay, which was published by the National Book Trust in 2007.

-As an advisor and consultant, with organisations such as the United Nations Development Project and the World Bank, Dhamija has worked in diverse geographic and social environments.
+As an advisor and consultant, with organisations such as the United Nations Development Project and the World Bank, Dhamija worked in diverse geographic and social environments.
 In Iran, she worked on a project on rural non-farm employment, was an advisor to the Farabi University, Tehran, and authored the book Living Traditions of Iran’s Crafts (1979).
 Through the 1970s and 1980s, she worked on the revival of crafts practices and women’s livelihoods in twenty-one countries in Africa.
 She also worked with the United Nations in Central Asia.
-In 2011, she was appointed co-chairperson of the Handgroom Development Working Group for the 12th Five-Year Plan (2012–17) by the Planning Commission of India.
+In 2011, she was appointed co-chairperson of the Handloom Development Working Group for the twelfth Five-Year Plan (2012–17) by the Planning Commission of India.

-Dhamija has taught at several institutions, including the National Institute of Design, Ahmedabad; the National Institute of Fashion Technology, New Delhi; the University of Minnesota, USA; and the University of Canberra, Australia.
+Dhamija taught at several institutions, including the National Institute of Design, Ahmedabad; the National Institute of Fashion Technology, New Delhi; the University of Minnesota, USA; and the University of Canberra, Australia.

 Dhamija passed away in March 2023 at her home in New Delhi.

 Our website is currently undergoing maintenance and re-design, due to which we have had to take down some of our bibliographies.
 While these will be re-published shortly, you can request references for specific articles by writing to email@example.com.